selkies-project/selkies-gstreamer/README.md

 This table specifies the currently implemented video encoders and their corresponding codecs, which may be set using the environment variable `SELKIES_ENCODER` or the command-line option `--encoder`.

-**Encoders marked as "Recommended": the encoder has been tested on Chromium where the total processing delay on WebRTC in stable state is less than 25 ms and adds no perceptible delay from the host encoder even with a high (> 16 mbps) bitrate with an active screen.**
+**Encoders marked as "Recommended": Tested on Chromium where the encoder adds no perceptible delay from the host encoder even with a high (> 16 mbps) bitrate with an actively moving screen.**

 **GStreamer ≥ 1.22 is the current strict requirement.
 No support will be provided for older versions.**